Gkiokan/limehome-coding-challenge/README.md

 There are two components to list the places in response, currently they are displayed as cards but
 there is also a list component already prepared.
 Checkout the get-started view and change the data
 value of show from 'card' to 'list', which will give you a straight forward table.
+In both views are two buttons.
+Detail and Check-In.
+Details is not used yet but I got great Ideas for it.
+By Check-In I mean like more Info or get into the place information.

 Also the frontend have a Profile Backend which needs to be filled for a better usability for the user
 while booking properties.
 A little overview area about profile information and thats it.